 His love has the ability to penetrate deep into your heart, dispelling loneliness.

-PS: Some posts in Mustard Seed Blog contain clickable links to Amazon (see below) These links take you through to Amazon – if you then make any purchase, Mustard Seed Blog is paid a small commission (at no change to your costs) 👇🏻
+PS: This post contains clickable links to Amazon As an Amazon Associate Mustard Seed Blog is paid a small commission (at no change to your costs) for any purchases made though my links.